 It seems like violent crime is everywhere these days.
 From the local nightly news to the front page of the morning paper, we are constantly reminded that we live in a dangerous and unpredictable world.
+Plan your best non-lethal self-defense before an attack occurs.
 Crime statistics confirm these reports according to the FBI 1-2 million violent crimes in 2019.

 Today, it is more important than ever to be able to defend yourself if it becomes necessary.
 But what exactly does self-defense mean?
 Is it about being bigger and tougher than a potential attacker?
 Does it mean carrying a gun in your purse?